 Katie Dahl was a college freshman when she slipped on a patch of sidewalk ice and broke her wrist.
-Suddenly unable to play the oboe in her college orchestra, Dahl used her newfound free time to learn guitar, teaching herself chord shapes as she strummed the strings with her stiff right hand.
-Nine years later, that icy day has proven to be a blessing in disguise, as Dahl earns a reputation as an accomplished musician whom acclaimed author Parker Palmer has called “a singer-songwriter you need to get to know.”
+Suddenly unable to play the oboe in her college orchestra, Katie used her newfound free time to learn guitar, teaching herself chord shapes as she strummed the strings with her stiff right hand.
+Nine years later, that icy day has proven to be a blessing in disguise, as Katie has made a career as an accomplished writer and musician whom acclaimed author Parker Palmer has called “a singer-songwriter you need to get to know.”

 Katie has three original studio albums to her credit, County Line (2009), Leaky Boats and Paper Birds (2012), and Ordinary Band (2015).
 In 2017, Katie teamed up with Rich Higdon and Eric Lewis to record Solid Ground: The Songs of Fred Alley.
 Katie’s musical Victory Farm (live cast album released 2012; co-written with James Valcq and Emilie Coulson) is a fictionalized account of the real-life German POWs who came to Wisconsin to pick cherries during World War II.

 Falcon Ridge Folk Festival Emerging Artists Showcase (2015)